haskellcg/Company_Notes/trill_protocol_rfc5556_part_1.md

   Conversely, multipathing can produce a dranamic improvment in a routed network where the traffic between a small number of pairs of nodes dominates, because such traffic can -- under the right sirsumstances -- be spread over multiple paths that might otehrwise be lightly loaded.

 ### 2.3.
 Convergence and Safety
+  The spanning tree is dependent on the way a set of bridges are interconnected, i.e., the link-layer topology. **Small changed in this topology can cause large changes in the spanning tree**.Changes in the spanning tree can take time to propagate and converge, especially for older versions fo STP.

+  One possible case occurs when one of the branches connected to the root bridge fails, causing a large number of ports to block and unblock before the network reconverges.

+  The original IEEE 802.1 spanning tree protocol can impose 30-second delays in re-establishing data connectivity after a topology change in order to be sure a new topology has stabilized and been fully propagated.

+  The spanning tree protocol is inherently global to an entire layer 2 subnet; there is no current way to contain, partition, or otherwise factor the protocol into a number of smaller, more stable subnets that interact as groups.
+Contrast this with Internet routing, which includes both interdomain and intradomain variants, split to provide exactly that containment and scalability within a domain while allowing domains to interact freely independent of what happens within a domain.

 ### 2.4.
 Stability of IP Multicast Optimization
 ### 2.5.
 IEEE 802.1 Bridging Protocols
 ### 2.6.
 Problems Not Addressed